FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/app/faqs/faqs.md

 ## What types of projects does the FFDW prioritize for funding and support?

 At FFDW, we prioritize projects that contribute to the development of decentralized technologies, including infrastructure, tools, and applications.
 We evaluate projects based on their commitment to decentralized and open-source principles.
-For example, Internet Archive is leveraging the Filecoin network to make digital culture more resilient; Starling Lab is leveraging decentralized storage to establish trust in digital assets; Guardian Project is building decentralized tools for human rights defenders, journalists, and activists; Distributed Press is creating alternatives to centralized publishing platforms; and Spritely is creating ways to authorize and process data without centralized gatekeepers –– see more in the [2024 Report](https://fil.org/blog/filecoin-foundation-2024-annual-report).
+For example, Internet Archive is leveraging the Filecoin network to make digital culture more resilient; Starling Lab is leveraging decentralized storage to establish trust in digital content; Guardian Project is building decentralized tools for human rights defenders, journalists, and activists; Distributed Press is creating alternatives to centralized publishing platforms; and Spritely is creating ways to authorize and process data without centralized gatekeepers –– see more in the [2024 Report](https://fil.org/blog/filecoin-foundation-2024-annual-report).
 All these projects are designed to drive the development and adoption of open, decentralized technologies.
 FFDW works hand-in-hand with funded projects to drive meaningful change.

 ## What educational resources does the FFDW offer to promote decentralized technologies?